The Story of A Little Wordy

 And there will be more.
 We are currently working on a line of tote bags that feature one positive word and message, and plan on expanding into stationery.

-In honour of positivity over adversity, 10% of all sales of A Little Wordy bouquets will support Children's Wish Foundation of Canada, or various mental health initiatives.
+In honour of positivity over adversity, 10% of all sales of A Little Wordy products support mental health initiatives.